wuan/txjsonrpc/.junie/guidelines.md

 - Import types from `typing` module
 - Run `mypy` for type checking

+### Test Cases
+- Use `assertPy` for assertions
+- Use `pytest` for testing
+  - Use fixtures for common test setup/teardown
+- Use `pytest-twisted` for Twisted integration
+- Use `mock` for mocking

 ### Twisted Conventions
 - Use `defer.Deferred` for async operations
 - Follow Twisted's naming conventions (e.g., `jsonrpc_methodName` for RPC methods)